 Kimberly is a Partner at Norton Rose Fullbright Canada LLP, where she represents executors, trustees and beneficiaries in a variety of estate and trust-related disputes.
 She also acts as counsel on cases involving product liability, negligence, and complex jurisdictional and cross-border disputes, and provides advice on litigious matters relating to the administration and regulation of charities, not-for-profit organizations and other tax-exempt organizations.
 Kimberly is a graduate of Queen’s University and was called to the bar in 2000.

 Kimberly is the chair of the RHF Governance-HR Committee.

 Professor Nelson is the founding Executive Director of the Australian Prostate Cancer Research Centre, Queensland, and Chair of Prostate Cancer Research at Queensland University of Technology.
 She was also a founding scientist of the Vancouver Prostate Centre, and chair of the Canadian Prostate Cancer Research Initiative.
 Colleen serves on the Scientific and Medical Advisory of the Prostate Cancer Foundation of Canada and as International Strategic Adviser for Prostate Cancer Canada.
 In 2009 she was awarded the prestigious Smart Futures Premier’s Fellowship.

-Greg is the President and CEO of PIC Investment Group Inc., a privately held venture capital investment company, where he is responsible for investment management, operational management, growth and profitability of the PIC Group and its subsidiaries.
-In addition to his work on the RHF Board, Greg serves on several charitable organization boards including the Children’s Hospital Foundation, the Edwards School of Business Dean’s Advisory Board and many others.
+Greg is the President and CEO of PIC Investment Group Inc., a Family Office based in Saskatchewan, where he is responsible for investment management, operational management, growth and profitability of the PIC Group and its Operating Companies and equity investments.
+In addition to his work on the RHF Board, Greg serves on several charitable organization boards including the Saskatchewan Roughrider Football Club, Lead Governor of the CFL, the Edwards School of Business Dean’s Advisory Board, Gordie Howe Sport Complex and many others.